 Take net migration.
 This is an official estimate of the number of immigrants coming to live in the UK, minus the number of emigrants.
-While well-known problems with the estimates mean that the figures are not exact, the latest estimate is that overall net migration to the UK was 283,000 over the last 12 months.
+While well-known data problems mean that the figures are far from exact, the latest estimate is that overall net migration to the UK was 258,000 over the last 12 months.

-But within that, there has been a considerable drop in net migration from the EU since the Brexit referendum, with more European migrants leaving and fewer arriving.
+Within that total, there has been a considerable drop in net migration from the EU since the Brexit referendum, with more European migrants leaving and fewer arriving.
 At its peak just before the vote in mid-2016, EU migration was adding around 190,000 people a year to the UK population.
-That has fallen to 57,000 in the past 12 months.
+That has fallen to 74,000 in the past 12 months (although the margin for error is 36,000 either way).
 The Office for National Statistics says that more “E8” citizens from central and eastern Europe left the UK than arrived in 2018.

 EU citizens who plan to stay are increasingly applying for British citizenship, rightly perceived as offering the most security in terms of the right to live in the UK.

-At the end of 2018, UK citizenship applications from EU nationals were at record levels.
-EU nationals accounted for 34% of all applications for British nationality in the final quarter of 2018, up from 17% two years ago.
-The quarterly total was 15,000 — by far the highest on record.
+British citizenship applications from EU nationals are at record levels.
+EU nationals now account for around one third of all applications for British nationality, double the rate two years ago.
+In the first quarter of this year, 18,000 applied — by far the highest on record.
+That works out at 200 people every single day.

 The number of EU nationals granted British citizenship increased by 50% last year, from 32,000 in 2017 to 48,000 in 2018.